dunglas/symfony-docker/docs/production.md

 If you want to deploy your app on a cluster of machines, you can use [Docker Swarm](https://docs.docker.com/engine/swarm/stack-deploy/), which is compatible with the provided Compose files.
-To deploy on Kubernetes, take a look at [the Helm chart provided with API Platform](https://api-platform.com/docs/deployment/kubernetes/), which can be easily adapted for use with Symfony Docker.
+To deploy on Kubernetes, take a look at [the Helm chart provided with API Platform](https://api-platform.com/docs/deployment/kubernetes/), which can be easily adapted for use with PHP Docker.

 ## Configuring a Load Balancer or a Reverse Proxy